tinsmancb/pitchfork-reviews/README.md

 This is an analysis of 18,393 Pitchfork album reviews taken from kaggle.
 The idea is to see how text features could be used to predict various qualities of the album being reviewed.
 The raw data is high quality, with labels based on the genre of the album being reviewed as well at its score out of ten.
+A quick writeup of the results is avaiable on [medium]( https://medium.com/@tinsmancb/what-we-can-learn-about-how-pitchfork-writes-about-music-from-14-874-reviews-4ad3262d72d4).
 Using this data, I looked at three major areas:

 ## Classifying Reviews By Genre Using Text Features